Gueststream-Inc/VRPConnector/README.txt

 = 1.3.3 =
 * Fixed bug causing the number of adults searched to not persist through search data to hydrate forms.
+* Added support for applicable taxes on travel insurance (Escapia)

 = 1.3.2 =
 * Fixed bug causing WP Admin Page & Post editor search to not show results.
 Now, when searching for posts in WP Admin, all searched results will show.